 - Have a short term-medical issue or disability

 - Are a victim of domestic violence

 - Have emergency public safety concerns

+- Have a childcare related issue

+- Have a transportation related issue

+- Have a death in the family

 To qualify for the hardship exemption, a family must submit the request for hardship exemption in writing.
 Approval is subject to applicable verification requirements.
 If approved, the period for the temporary hardship exemption will not exceed 90 days.
 A family can request an extension to the 90-day period if the hardship condition continues and can be verified.
 HABC will make determinations on extensions to temporary hardship on a case-by-case basis.